Bgorson/portfolioUpdate/README.md

 # portfolioUpdate
-Most up today portfolio using HTML, CSS and Javascript to demonstrate some of my completed projects and current activities.
+Most up to date portfolio using HTML, CSS and Javascript to demonstrate some of my completed projects and current activities.

 https://bgorson.github.io/portfolioUpdate/